JanNawa/Puzzle/README.md

 			the word with the same length.
 * if part of the slot is filled, check for conflict
 			* if there is conflict, exit and continue the loop to next word
-			* if no conflict, fill the slot with the word
+			* if no conflict, fill the slot with the word &nbsp;
-	5. Try next slot (Recursion from the step 1)
+	5. Try next slot (Recursion from the step 1) &nbsp;
-	6. If the recursion can't find the solution, revert back and try next word.
+	6. If the recursion can't find the solution, revert back and try next word. &nbsp;
-	7. If no solution, revert back and put slot back and go back.
+	7. If no solution, revert back and put slot back and go back. &nbsp;

 The program writes the output to the file one line at a time from the puzzle that stored in 2D array.
 The symbol "+" is changed to " ",